1968 PONTIAC Firebird 400 HO- Haney, BC

 The student obtained factory parts for his new car, bringing the rear defogger, chrome door edge guards and floor mats to Haney Garage to install upon his first service visit.
 This visit marked the start of a determined campaign on his part to have any defects on the car corrected.
 The dealership investigated a fast idle that wasn't consistent, loose window regulator, a parking light lens lamp that wasn't fitted properly and a left air vent that needed repair.
 An alignment was needed.
 A missing Firebird emblem ordered and installed.
 The hood tachometer wasn't working; a common problem in the day because the force used to close the hood would upset the delicate mechanism inside the tachometer.

 Most people take delivery of a new car and in resignation just live with any glitches and problems.
-The reason is lack of time to keep returning with the car to the dealership or in a lot of instances, after frustration with the evasiveness of the car dealership in addressing faults in the car.
-In the late sixties, this was usually the moment that the dealer/ owner relationship went sour.
+Some people don't notice the defects.
+In fact, the dealership owner's son drove the car without interest in details.
+Plenty of kids back then thrashed musclecars and never noticed rattles or trim or anything other than how many fenderlengths he had over the other guy.
+People who took pride in their cars may have noted the nagging problems but were discouraged from taking action.
+The reason is lack of time to keep returning with the car to the dealership.
+Too often they give up in frustration with the evasiveness of the car dealership in addressing faults in the car.
+In the late 1960s, this was usually the moment that the dealer/ owner relationship went sour.
 Once the sale was made, the dealer typically no longer had time for the buyer’s concerns and would put them off or not properly fix things.